abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Jotipālo • November 2013

-In quite a few of our *paritta* chants there is the line *etena sacca vajjena sotthi te hotu sabbadā,* which is roughly translated as, “by the utterance of this truth may there be safety, protection.”
+In quite a few of our *paritta* chants there is the line *etena sacca vajjena sotthi te hotu sabbadā*, which is roughly translated as, “by the utterance of this truth may there be safety, protection.”
 About a month ago I was on my solo retreat reading a book about the stories behind the parittas, the protective chants.
 There was this touching tale from the